splunk/observability-workshop/content/en/scenarios/3-optimize-end-user-experiences/3-advanced-synthetics/4-edit-test-settings.md

 The test will now be scheduled to run every 5 minutes from the 3 locations that we have selected.
 This does take a few minutes for the schedule to be created.

-So whilst we wait for the test to be scheduled, click on {{% button %}}Edit test{{% /button %}} so we can go through the Advanced settings.
+So while we wait for the test to be scheduled, click on {{% button %}}Edit test{{% /button %}} so we can go through the Advanced settings.